 Eman is a writer and an engineer.
-She writes about the benefits of natural food and many other topics.
+She loves to search and write about the benefits of natural food.

 Palm trees take 4 to 8 years after cultivation before they bear fruit, and begin to produce viable yields for harvesting between 7 and 10 years.
 Mature palm trees produce between (70-140 kg) of dates in the harvest season.
 Date fruit does not mature at the same time, so many crops are required.
 To obtain the high-quality fruit, date bunches should be thinned and covered before maturity so that the remaining fruits are larger and protected from weather and pests.

 Palm trees need deep sandy loam soils that are well depleted with an acidity of 8-11.
 The soil must have the ability to retain moisture.
 Calcium should not exceed 25% in the soil.
 Because increasing it leads to poor productivity of palm trees.

 Dates take about 7 months from the time they leave the casing until they are fully mature.
 Dates need very hot and dry weather and plenty of water at their roots.
 Dates go through the following stages in order to fully grow:

 In hababuk stage, the pollination is done by hand.
 In nature, half of the palm is male, but in agriculture, females are mostly planted.
 One male is grown for 50 females.
 Pollen flowers are cut from the male tree and the pollen is extracted, and then applied by hand to the female flowers to ensure a good fruit group.

 Kimri is the second stage of the growth of date fruit and the fruit begins to elongate and becomes green and characterized by a rapid increase in weight and size.
 In the late kimri or early Khalaal, bunches of fruit are bagged; this keeps the dates from rain, birds, and sunburning.
 This is done by a paper wrap or nylon bag.